Containers as the foundation for DevOps collaboration

 The use of Docker containerization and microservices causes new challenges in the development process of your organizations and therefore, you need a solid strategy to maintain many containers and microservices running on production systems.
 Eventually, enterprise applications will have hundreds or thousands of containers/instances running in production.

-These challenges create new demands when using DevOps tools, so you'll have to define new processes in your DevOps activities, and find answers for this type of questions:
+These challenges create new demands when using DevOps tools, so you'll have to define new processes in your DevOps activities, and find answers for the following type of questions:

-Which tools can I use for development, for CI/CD, management and operations?
+Which tools can I use for development, CI/CD, management and operations??

 How can my company manage errors in containers when running in production?

 How can we change pieces of our software in production with minimum downtime?

 How can we scale and monitor our production system?

 How can we include the testing and deployment of containers in our release pipeline?